 How to choose the best energy gels (or chews) for you

-For most, finding the best energy gel for your body’s needs and training style means you have to do some testing of a few different brands and products until you find one that you like the best.
+For most, finding the best energy gels for your body’s needs and training style means you have to do some testing of a few different brands and products until you find one or two brands that you like the best.

 As these running fuels are inexpensive if you buy just a few at a time, you can have some fun trying out which ones work best for you on your longer training runs, so when it comes to race day you have your endurance nutrition dialed in to work for you the way you need it to.

-Key factors to consider when testing chews and gels are:
+Key factors to consider when testing energy gels and chews are:

-Portability and packaging design – how easy are they to open, with minimal mess, while you’re running.
+Portability and packaging design – how easy is the energy gel packet to open, with minimal mess, while you’re running.

-Flavor – some flavors can be inoffensive, others delicious, others… very polarizing!
+Flavor – some energy gel flavors can be inoffensive, others delicious, others… very polarizing!
 For example – you will not find me consuming licorice-flavored sports nutrition any time soon!

-Nutritional mix – most gels will offer a similar amount of grams of carbs, but they can vary in terms of the mix of sugar types as well as other nutrients that may have been added in.
-Additionally, some brands produce vegan chews and gels – we’ve highlighted those that do, in this list.
+Nutritional mix – most energy gel options will offer a similar amount of grams of carbs, but they can vary in terms of the mix of sugar types as well as other nutrients that may have been added in.
+Additionally, some energy gel brands produce vegan chews and gels – we’ve highlighted those that do, in this list.

 Real food or simple sugars – yes, some gels are actually made with real food, rather than more simple sugars!
 These can be beneficial for your digestion as well as the profile of energy released after consuming them.

-Digestion – does a particular brand affect your digestion or give you any GI issues?
+Digestion – does a particular brand of energy gel affect your digestion or give you any GI issues?
 For example, some people prefer to avoid gels with caffeine in them if they’re sensitive to it.